OleksandrMakarov/aws-lambda-weather/README.md

 ## 5. Install requirements for lambda function

-Please prowide next commands to create libs folder for both lambda functions and create zip archives
+Please run next commands to create libs folder for both lambda functions and create zip archives

 - for weather notification function